-CMI, a subsidiary of Continental, operates from a hub in the U.S. territory of Guam.
-CMI began service as Air Micronesia in 1968 and was renamed Continental Micronesia in 1993 after its acquisition by Continental.
 CMI is managed entirely by Continental; it utilizes Continental name, livery, and logo; and its flights are marketed through the Continental reservations office and website.
 Historically, CMI had its own operating certificate, but Continental sought to combine the Continental and CMI operating certificates as a prerequisite to seeking and obtaining a single operating certificate for United and Continental (including CMI).
 On December 22, 2010, the FAA issued a new operating certificate covering both Continental and CMI.
-There are approximately 268 flight attendants at CMI.
-The CBA between CMI and the IAM became amendable on December 21, 2010.
+There are approximately 17 employees who perform stock clerk functions.
+These employees are covered by CMI's Mechanics and Related Employees collective bargaining agreement with the IBT.